Real-Python-Projects/Doctor-Appointments-Queue-Manager/readme.md

 will return pong if its working correctly
 ## Starting Celery Services
-$ celery -A picha worker -l info
+$ celery -A DocQueueManager worker -l info

-$ celery -A picha beat -l info
+$ celery -A DocQueueManager beat -l info

 ## Resource: